roshanrn/rnAlloc/README.md

 4. RnBackend:
    The RnBackend is a global list of memory obtained via mmap().
 Currently the mmap() happens on init time to allocate a large slab of memory based on a fixed size.
 To extend this to make a more generic design, the RnBackend can request more memory via mmap() as and when the global list runs low on available memory to allocate to the RnPools.
 The global list uses a lock to make sure that there us synchronized allocation of memory if multiple RnPools request memory at the same time.

-   The RnBackend maintains metadata of which size bin its memory is being allocated to from the global list.
+   The RnBackend maintains metadata of which size bin its memory is being allocated to from the global list. (check 4.
+Metadata Maintained below)

    (Not implemented) The mmap() call can reserves pages directly from 2MB hugepages if available via the HugeTLBfs [1].
 This is because hugepages help in lowering TLB misses by design due to the lower PTEs.
 One could also try to use larger sizes hugepages like 1GB or other values supported by the platform that RnAlloc runs on.
    > **_Observation:_**  **This design element helps improve performance by reducing TLB misses**

    (Not implemented) Background Thread - Garbage collector of sorts: This thread keeps a check on memory allocated to each RnPool and RnBin and keeps a check on the best tradeoff between space utilization and latency of memory allocation and free calls.

+5. Metadata Maintained:
+   The metadata maintained by RnAlloc is simply a map where the key is the address range and value is the binSize.
+This way even if a CPU different from the one that allocated the memory tries to free it, the metadata map helps obtain the binsize and letes the CPU add that memory back to its corresponding RnBin.
+(To Do - use a tree for optimal performance and space utilization - maybe a radix tree?)
+   > **_Note:_**  **To prove that cross-cpu free and subsequent allocation works fine there is a UT to demonstrate this.
+Check unit_tests/test_cross_cpu_free.cpp - It has explanation in comments and running it after compilation showcases that cross cpu free actually works fine.**

 ### Limitations/Deficiencies of the current minimal implementation:
 The following are currently not implemented / can be optimized in this minimal working implementation: